MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ### How to use the qnamaker:build command

-The QnA Maker build command showing its required parameters when entered in the command line:
+Here is the QnA Maker build command with required parameters:

 ``` cli
 bf qnamaker:build --in <input-file-or-folder> --out <folder-to-save-files-to> --subscriptionKey <Subscription-Key> --botName <bot-name>